How to Clear Cache on macOS Monterey and Big Sur

 Caches can speed things up on your Mac.
 However, too many of them will not only take up a lot of your valuable storage space but also degrade your Mac performance.
 Therefore, it is necessary for you to clean them once in a while.
 Deleting the cache has many benefits, such as freeing up storage space, correcting webpage errors, preventing tracking by malware and third-party software, forcibly deleting outdated content in applications, and so on.

-Quickly Clear Cache on Mac (The Easiest Way)
+How to Quickly Clear Cache Files on Mac

 You don't need to be a Mac guru, just install it on your Mac.
-After installation, launch it, click the Scan button, and it will detect all cached files on your Mac.
-If you trust the smart selection option, click the Remove button directly.
-Otherwise, click the View Details button to select the files you want to delete or keep manually.
+After installation, launch it, click the Scan button, and it will detect all cache files on your Mac.
+If you trust the Smart Selection option, click the Remove button directly.
+Otherwise, click the View Details button to select the files you want to keep or delete manually.

 How to Manually Clear System Cache on Mac